How to Use a Shop Vac for Water

 Equipment / Tools

 During wet operation, wet/dry vacuums never use collection bags.
 Unlatch the top, blower-unit section of the vacuum.
-Remove the collection bag and any fasteners and set it aside.
+Remove the collection bag and any fasteners and set them aside.

 Change or Remove Filters